xcherryio/apis/goapi/xdbapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

-### GetGlobalAttributes
+### GetLoadedGlobalAttributes

-`func (o *AsyncStateExecuteRequest) GetGlobalAttributes() LoadGlobalAttributeResponse`
+`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributes() LoadGlobalAttributeResponse`

-GetGlobalAttributes returns the GlobalAttributes field if non-nil, zero value otherwise.
+GetLoadedGlobalAttributes returns the LoadedGlobalAttributes field if non-nil, zero value otherwise.

-### GetGlobalAttributesOk
+### GetLoadedGlobalAttributesOk

-`func (o *AsyncStateExecuteRequest) GetGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`
+`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`

-GetGlobalAttributesOk returns a tuple with the GlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetLoadedGlobalAttributesOk returns a tuple with the LoadedGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGlobalAttributes
+### SetLoadedGlobalAttributes

-`func (o *AsyncStateExecuteRequest) SetGlobalAttributes(v LoadGlobalAttributeResponse)`
+`func (o *AsyncStateExecuteRequest) SetLoadedGlobalAttributes(v LoadGlobalAttributeResponse)`

-SetGlobalAttributes sets GlobalAttributes field to given value.
+SetLoadedGlobalAttributes sets LoadedGlobalAttributes field to given value.

-### HasGlobalAttributes
+### HasLoadedGlobalAttributes

-`func (o *AsyncStateExecuteRequest) HasGlobalAttributes() bool`
+`func (o *AsyncStateExecuteRequest) HasLoadedGlobalAttributes() bool`

-HasGlobalAttributes returns a boolean if a field has been set.
+HasLoadedGlobalAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)